 - If there is any deviation from the SSP, please contact your EGLE District Office.

 RTCR Monitoring and Reporting Requirements for Community Water Supplies

 - The minimum number of samples per month is based on the population served.
-Monitoring frequency is specified in Supplying Water to the Public (PDF) on page 162--Total Coliform Monitoring Frequency for Community and Noncommunity Water Supplies Serving More Than 1,000 People.
+Monitoring frequency is specified in Safe Drinking Water Rules - Supplying Water to the Public on page 165--Total Coliform Monitoring Frequency for Community and Noncommunity Water Supplies Serving More Than 1,000 People.

 - Routine monitoring results are due to EGLE by the 10th of the following month.